Thursday, 23 August 2012

 I started the engine and continued the climb to Banker Pass.
 In the far distance the rugged peaks rounded, and a suspicion of sage on the east wind heralded the gates of the Okanogan.

-The road caterpillared around another ridge, and Hell vanished behind me.
-Now I was cutting diagonally across vertical green pastures, one after another, where browsed bands of deer and cattle, and the occasional integrated society of both, amid wildflowers.
-The grandeur and freedom so mesmerised me that I forgot my resolve and let the hood ornament lead.
+As the road caterpillared around the next ridge, Hell vanished behind me and I was cutting diagonally across vertical green pastures, one after another, bands of deer and cattle, and the occasional integrated society of both, browsing amid the wildflowers.
+The grandeur and freedom so mesmerised me that I forgot my resolve to stay alert and deferred to the hood ornament again.
 By the time I came to my senses it was too late: I'd sleepwalked onto another summit feeder, trapped on a sharp, thin track jutting cloudward at something like the Ram's maximum grade.
-To the left, nothing but empty space; the mountain cut away so steeply from the trail's edge, just a few feet from my tires, that I couldn't see it.
-It was like driving up a rope.
+To the left, nothing but empty space; the mountain cut away so steeply from my outboard tires that it disappeared beneath them.

-With no hope of turning around, and nothing lying between me and the Swan Dive of Retribution, I had no choice but to push this road, steep and squirrelly as it was, to its bitter end.
-So I flattened the accelerator and the truck leapt gamely forward; I clung to the steering wheel, struggling to maintain maximum thrust on that sinuous ribbon of dirt.
-At that moment, momentum was survival; stop for any reason, and I wouldn't have the traction, on that pitched surface, to continue forward.
+But with no hope of turning around, and nothing lying between me and the Swan Dive of Retribution, I had no choice but to push this steep and squirrelly road to its bitter end.
+I flattened the accelerator and the truck leapt gamely forward while I clung to the steering wheel and struggled to maintain maximum thrust on a sinuous ribbon of dirt.
+At that moment, momentum was survival; stop for any reason, and I wouldn't have the traction on that pitched surface to continue forward.
 And the thought of having to back all the way down that winding scaffold froze me in terror.

-So, heart in mouth, eyes riveted on the empty stratosphere above, I Buck-Rogered that screaming Dodge into the cosmos.
-The g's pressed my spine into the bench beneath it, while I fervently prayed I didn't cross another Forest Service truck bent on validating Einstein on the way down.
+So heart in mouth, eyes riveted on the empty stratosphere, I Buck-Rogered that screaming Dodge into the cosmos.
+The g's pressed my spine into the bench while I fervently prayed I didn't cross another Forest Service truck bent on validating Einstein on the way down.

-Time dwindles to a drip at such moments, and for that instant, truth stands in bold relief.
+Time dwindles to a drip at such moments; for an instant, truth stands in bold relief.
 Hanging somewhere between an unremembered beginning and an unknowable end, possessed of a theoretical but functionally inoperative ability to stop, I could only rocket, as if a Saturn V were strapped to my backside, up and out.
 Welcome to existence.

 At last the road crested, with nothing visible beyond but open sky.
-The Ram shot into it like a truck in a TV commercial, seeming to lift all four wheels off the earth, and then lighting, soft as a cat, on a freshly-graded plateau.
-I squeezed the brake and we sprayed to a stop.
-As the dust blew past the cab, I discovered the wherefore of this goat path to the stars: two huge, battleship-grey communication towers, their microwave drums staring implacably at the horizon, utterly indifferent to the panting insect at their feet.
-Lights winked red from their mastheads through linty clouds, warning jetliners not to ding their paint jobs on the bristling antennae.
+The Ram shot into it like a truck in a TV commercial, seeming to lift off the earth, and then lit soft as a cat on a freshly-graded plateau.
+I trod the brake and we sprayed to a stop.
+As the dust blew past the cab, I discovered the wherefore of this goat path to the stars: two huge, battleship-grey communication towers, their microwave drums implacably fixing the horizon, utterly indifferent to the panting insect at their feet.
+Red masthead lights winked in the linty clouds, warning jetliners not to ding their paint jobs on the bristling antennae.

-I lifted my hat and passed a hand through my hair.
-The truck purred under me, as unperturbed as if we'd stopped at a city light.
-Aside from the sky and the clouds, and the icy gusts that bounced the truck on its shocks like a basketball, we were completely alone; if not for those antennae, we might have touched down on some distant planet.
+I lifted my hat, passed a hand through my hair.
+The truck purred underneath, as unperturbed as if we'd stopped at a traffic light.
+Apart from sky and cloud, and icy gusts bouncing the truck on its shocks like a basketball, we were alone; if not for those antennae, we might have touched down on some distant planet.

 I reseated my hat, shifted mind and motor back into drive, and etched a tight doughnut in the gravel.
-By standing on the brake, I was able to shinny the truck back down that skinny access road to the mainline.
-This time I could see the cliff dropping directly from my right front tire, down and down, to a knife-edged Road Runner gully miles below.
-Where, the crease being forested, I wouldn't raise so much as a dust ring, should ever that tire wander a few inches west.
+By standing on the brake, I was able to shinny the truck back down that rope to the mainline.
+This time I could see the cliff dropping directly from the right front wheel, down and down, to a knife-edged Road Runner gully miles below.
+Where, the crease being forested, I wouldn't raise so much as a dust ring, should that tire wander a few inches west.

-When at last I reached the bottom, I found that the intersection was well-signed after all.
-There was no excuse for the detour, if not lack of sleep.
+When at last I reached the bottom, I found that the intersection well-signed.
+I had no excuse for the detour, except possibly lack of sleep.

 (Adapted from Rough Around the Edges, copyright RK Henderson.
 Photo courtesy of WikiMedia and a generous photographer.)